Acidmanic/EnTier/Readme.md

  also different models are used for Transfer (Dtos), Domain and Storage. so EnTier uses its internal Mapper to map objects.
 Later you will see how to use another mapper instead.

-  * Note: __EnTier__ NEEDS TO FIND YOUR ID FIELD IN YOUR ENTITY MODEL, THAT WOULD BE POSSIBLE WHEN, YOU USE ATTRIBUTE ```AutoValuedMember``` ON THE ID PROPERTY OF THE ENTITY.
-WHITOUT THAT, OPERATIONS WHICH ARE BASED ON IDS WOULD NOT WORK AS EXPECTED.

 Using EntityFramework